 Actuarial Documents or Actuarials

-These documents are published annually by RMA and list crops which are insured in a particular state and county.
+These documents are published annually by RMA and list crops insured in a particular state and county.

 Actuarial Information Browser – AIB

-A tool found on the RMA website which displays crop insurance information for each commodity, crop, county and plan.
+A tool found on the RMA website displaying crop insurance information for each commodity, crop, county and plan.

 Adjusted Gross Revenue – AGR

-No longer available, the Adjusted Gross Revenue (AGR) pilot provided protection against low revenue due to unavoidable natural disasters and market fluctuations that occur during the insurance year.
+No longer available, the Adjusted Gross Revenue (AGR) pilot provided protection against low revenue due to unavoidable natural disasters and market fluctuations occurring during the insurance year.

 AF – See Annual Forage

 An agency within the United States Department of Agriculture with programs in five commodity areas: cotton and tobacco, dairy, fruit and vegetable, livestock and seed, and poultry.
 These programs provide testing, standardization, grading and market news services for those commodities.
 In addition, they oversee marketing agreements and orders, administer research and promotion programs, and purchase commodities for federal food programs.

 A program providing coverage to land planted each year and used as feed and fodder for livestock.
 This pilot program utilizes the amount of rainfall within a specific area to calculate losses.